sueszli/blog/choosing macos.md

 - multiple shells

-     you might have cmd and powershell but none of them are as good as bash.

-     it's just something different to be able to use classic unix commands to navigate your file system and manage your software.
+    cmd and powershell aren't as nice as bash. having the ability to use classic unix commands for file system navigation and software management makes a big difference.

-- aweful software management
+- poor software management

-     - environment variables must be set through the gui.
+   - environment variables must be set through the gui. install automation is very difficult.
-     - NTFS makes deleting many adjacent files in ie. `node_module` folders really difficult.
+   - deleting many adjacent files, like those in `node_module` folders, is very slow due to ntfs limitations.
-     - program files are spread across the filesystem which makes it hard to declutter unused software.
+   - program files are scattered across the file system, making it difficult to clean up unused software.
-     - package managers like `scoop`, `winget` and `chocolatey` are no where as popular in the community as `brew` or `apt`.
+   - package managers like scoop, winget, and chocolatey are not as widely adopted in the community as brew or apt.